tayapro/wizy/README.md

     page of the game multiple times, the champions page will not display any duplicates (the localStorage will also not contain duplicates).

-  > [NOTE!]
+> [!NOTE]
 > There is no need to clean up localStorage before writing data because it will overwrite the `Username` and `Complexity` records.
 The `Champions` record will be updated based on a user's scores.

 # Technologies